kitnil/awesome/README.md

 - [gideros](https://github.com/gideros/gideros) - Gideros Release version
 - [zork](https://github.com/devshane/zork) - The DUNGEON (Zork I) source
 - [space-nerds-in-space](https://github.com/smcameron/space-nerds-in-space) - Multi-player spaceship bridge simulator.
 Captain your starship through adventures with your friends.
 See https://smcameron.github.io/space-nerds-in-space
+- [xiphos](https://github.com/crosswire/xiphos) - Xiphos is a Bible study tool written for Linux, UNIX, and Windows using GTK, offering a rich and featureful environment for reading, study, and research using modules from The SWORD Project and elsewhere.
 - [hidemyass](https://github.com/pannzh/hidemyass) - A post-exploit tool that carefully clean *NIX access logs
 - [editline](https://github.com/troglobit/editline) - A small replacement for GNU readline() for UNIX
 - [ttyplot](https://github.com/tenox7/ttyplot) - a realtime plotting utility for terminal/console with data input from stdin